Geeksltd/MSharp.Docs/Domain/UnderstandingEntityTypes.md

 ![Soft Delete](SoftDelete.jpg "Soft Delete")

 If you call `Database.Delete()` M# will set this flag to "1" and you won't be able to get this instance by calling `Database.GetList()`

-#### SortDescending(bool value = true)
-If you set this to true M# will sort your data by descending when you will use `Database.GetList()`

-#### ToStringExpression(string value)
-Specify the value of ToString().
-It is similar to the "Default property" method, except that you can write a custom code instead of using a persisted/calculated property.